-This Easy Guacamole Recipe requires just 5 simple, fresh ingredients and under 10 minutes to prepare- the perfect creamy healthy snacks dip, appetizer, or side dish to tons of meals!
+This Easy Guacamole Recipe requires just 5 simple, fresh ingredients and under 10 minutes to prepare!

 Table of contents

-- This simple guacamole recipe relies on just 4 fresh ingredients at its base – for a super fresh, healthy dip/side that’s still super creamy and decadent tasting.
+- Simple ingredients: This simple guacamole recipe relies on just 4 main ingredients as its base.

-- There are several ways to adapt this recipe to your liking – keep things super simple or add extras like minced jalapeno for spice or finely chopped tomatoes.
-All my favorite suggestions are listed below!
+- Versatile: There are several ways to adapt this recipe to your liking.
+Keep things super simple or add extras like minced jalapeno for spice or finely chopped tomatoes.

-- It’s packed with healthy fats and antioxidants – a delicious addition to any meal!
+- Healthy: It’s packed with healthy fats and antioxidants.

-- Avocado: The key ingredient of this easy guacamole recipe – make sure to use fresh, ripe avocados without lots of brown spots for the best texture and flavor.
+- Avocado: The key ingredient.
+Make sure to use fresh, ripe avocados without lots of brown spots for the best texture and fresh flavor.

-- Lime: You can use lime or lemon juice but using fresh juice is best for the flavor (and lack of preservatives!).
-I love the citrusy tang of lime in my guacamole.
+- Lime: You can use fresh lime juice or lemon juice but using fresh juice is the best way to ensure the dip tastes authentic!

-- Cilantro: In my eyes, you can’t have guacamole without cilantro – at least not if you want that authentic Mexican flavor.
-However, if you’re not a fan of cilantro (I know there are lots of you out there!), then feel free to use parsley instead or omit it entirely.
+- Cilantro: In my eyes, you can’t have guac without fresh cilantro but I know many of you are not fans of it.
+Then feel free to use parsley instead or omit it entirely.

-- Garlic: Okay, this may not be authentic, but it IS delicious.
-Maybe it’s just the Ukrainian in me, but garlic is a must-have for this creamy, healthy guacamole recipe.
-It pairs wonderfully with creamy avocado and packs a ton of flavor.
+- Garlic: This may not be authentic guacamole ingredient but it is delicious.
+Maybe it’s just the Ukrainian in me, but garlic is a must-have for this creamy dip.
+You can omit it.

 - Salt: Just enough to season the guacamole to personal preference.
-Make sure to limit the amount if you plan on serving this healthy guac with chips or other salty dishes.
+Make sure to limit the amount if you plan on serving this healthy guacamole with chips or other salty dishes.

 How to Choose Ripe Avocados